Ms J Rae

 Ms L Cameron

 Here at QCHS, all the pupils in first and second year participate in Drama classes.
-They enjoy wonderful resources including a fully equipped drama studio with stage lights, a sound system and a store complete with costumes and props.
-These resources help to bring the creative ideas that student have to life.
+They enjoy wonderful resources including a fully-equipped large Drama studio with stage lights, a sound system and a store complete with costumes and props.
+These resources help to bring the creative ideas that students have to life.

 Above, you will find completed examples of the sheets you should have in your folio for your National 4/5 drama course.
 Your teacher will advise you of what sheets you specifically need, and it is your responsibility, with support from your teacher, to keep your folio up to date and complete.
 Use these sheets to refer to when completing your own work.